Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

 ## Blackouts

-Blackouts are parameters you can pass to each arena, which define between which frames of an episode the lights are on or off.
-If omitted, this parameter automatically sets to have lights on for the entire episode.
-You can otherwise pass two types of arguments for this parameter:

-- passing a list of frames `[5,10,15,20,25]` will start with the lights on, switch them off from frames 5 to 9 included, then back on from 15 to 19 included etc...
-- passing a single negative argument `[-20]` will automatically switch lights on and off every 20 frames.

-**Note**: for infinite episodes (where `t=0`), the first point above would leave the light off after frame `25` while the second point would keep switching the lights every `20` frames indefinitely.

-## Blackouts

 Blackouts define when the lights are on or off during an episode in each arena.

 - **Default Behavior**: Lights are on for the entire episode if no blackout parameter is provided.